parse-community/docs/_includes/android/push-notifications.md

 ### Tracking Pushes and App Opens

-The default implementation of `onPushOpen` will automatically track user engagment from pushes.
+The default implementation of `onPushOpen` will automatically track user engagement from pushes.
 If you choose not to use the `ParsePushBroadcastReceiver` or override the `onPushOpen` implementation, you may need to track your app open event manually.
 To do this, add the following to the `onCreate` method of the `Activity` or the `onReceive` method of the `BroadcastReceiver` which handles the `com.parse.push.intent.OPEN` Intent:

 ```java
 ParseAnalytics.trackAppOpened(getIntent());